ReFT: Reasoning with Reinforced Fine-Tuning: Detailed Hyperparameter Setting

 \paragraph{Supervised Fine-Tuning} We train the model for 40 epochs with the batch size of 48 and the maximum length of $1024$..
 For small models, we increase the learning rate to $2e$-$5$, and the number of epoch for training MathQA$_\text{MCQ}$ to 100 epochs.

-\paragraph{ReFT Warm-up} For Galactica, we perform warm-up for 2 epochs on GSM8K, SVAMP for both N-CoT and P-CoT.
-In terms of MathQA$_\text{MCQ}$, we perform warm-up for 5 epochs on MathQA$_\text{MCQ}$ N-CoT and 2 epochs on MathQA$_\text{MCQ}$ P-CoT.
-For CodeLLAMA, we perform warm-up for 1 epoch on SVAMP, 2 epochs on GSM8K, 5 epochs on MathQA$_\text{MCQ}$ N-CoT and 2 epochs on MathQA$_\text{MCQ}$ P-CoT.
+\paragraph{ReFT Warm-up} We perform warm-up for 2 epochs on GSM8K, SVAMP for both N-CoT and P-CoT.
+For MathQA$_\text{MCQ}$, we perform warm-up for 5 epochs on MathQA$_\text{MCQ}$ N-CoT and 2 epochs on MathQA$_\text{MCQ}$ P-CoT.
 Specifically for MathQA$_\text{numeric}$, we perform warm-up for 10 epochs because this dataset is much harder and the number of reasoning chains is longer than other datasets.
-For small models, we the warm-up period is 10 epochs for GSM8K and SVAMP and is 40 epochs for MathQA$_\text{MCQ}$
+For Galactica-125m and Codegen-350M, the warm-up period is 10 epochs for GSM8K and SVAMP and is 40 epochs for MathQA$_\text{MCQ}$.
+For Code-parrot, we increases the warm-up period to 40 epochs on all datasets to obtain reasonable warm-up performance.

 \paragraph{ReFT RL} The maximum length for question is set to $300$, and the maximum length during sampling is set to $700$.
 The batch size is 32, which is smaller than SFT due to extra memory consumption of the value model.
 The number of updates per RL step (i.e., ppo epoch) is set to 2~\cite{ziegler2019fine}.
 We do not employ any weight decay and dropout following \citet{ziegler2019fine}.
-For small models, we train for 700 epochs with the learning rate of $3e$-$6$ and the global batch size of 256.
+For small models, we train for 700 epochs with the learning rate of $3e$-$6$, the global batch size of 256 and the $\alpha$ of 5, 1 and 0.1 for Galactica-125m, Codeparrot-small and Codegen-350M model respectively.